AI Use Cases/Healthcare

 Frequently Asked Questions

-How does AI optimize cloud cost optimization for Healthcare?
+How does AI cloud cost optimization work for Healthcare?

 Revenue Institute's AI correlates real-time cloud billing data from AWS, Azure, and GCP with clinical system logs from Epic, Cerner, and athenahealth to identify cost waste while enforcing HIPAA, disaster recovery, and CMS Conditions of Participation constraints.
-The platform uses machine learning trained on 50+ health systems to generate right-sizing recommendations, reserved capacity schedules, and workload consolidation strategies that improve cost without sacrificing clinical SLAs or compliance posture.
+The platform uses machine learning tuned to healthcare infrastructure patterns to generate right-sizing recommendations, reserved capacity schedules, and workload consolidation strategies that improve cost without sacrificing clinical SLAs or compliance posture.
 Every optimization action is logged for audit trails and requires IT approval before execution.

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
-Revenue Institute operates under SOC 2 Type II compliance and maintains zero-retention policies for LLM processing - your cloud billing and clinical system data is used only for analysis within your isolated environment and never stored or trained on external models.
+The system we deploy runs inside your own environment under your existing permissions, and maintains zero-retention policies for AI processing - your cloud billing and clinical system data is used only for analysis within your isolated environment and never stored or trained on external models.
 All cost optimization workflows are logged immutably for HIPAA audit compliance, encryption and multi-region failover requirements are enforced as non-negotiable constraints, and IT & Cybersecurity retain full approval authority over every action.
 Your data never leaves your infrastructure.

 What is the timeframe to deploy AI cloud cost optimization?

-Deployment takes 10-14 weeks from kickoff to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve infrastructure integration (connecting to your AWS, Azure, GCP accounts and Epic/Cerner environments); weeks 3-6 focus on model training using your historical cloud and clinical data; weeks 7-10 include pilot testing with IT & Cybersecurity teams and compliance validation; weeks 11-14 cover full rollout and optimization execution.
-Most Healthcare clients see measurable cost savings within 60 days of go-live, with full ROI typically achieved by month 4.
+A rollout like this is scoped to show measurable cost savings within 60 days of go-live, with full ROI typically targeted by month 4.

 What are the key benefits of using AI for cloud cost optimization in healthcare?